25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 [Serializable]
 public class SampleClass
 {
-    // Objects of this type can be serialized.
+    // Objects of this type can be serialized
 }
 ```